What is a domain name?

 What is a domain name dispute?

 A domain name dispute is a conflict that arises when more than one individual or group believes it has the right to register a specific domain name.
 Most commonly a domain name dispute would occur when a domain name similar to a registered trademark is registered by an individual or organization who is not the trademark owner.
 All domain name registrars must follow the ICANN’s Uniform Domain Name Dispute Resolution Policy (UDRP).
-UDRP is incorporated by reference into a Registration Agreement between Registrants and Registrars.
+UDRP is incorporated by reference to a Registration Agreement between Registrants and Registrars.

 Who can file a UDRP Complaint?